Non-Identical Diffusion Models in MIMO-OFDM Channel Generation: Non-Identical Time Embedding for Multi-Antenna OFDM Channels

 \section{Non-Identical Time Embedding for Multi-Antenna OFDM Channels}

 In this section, we tackle a technical problem: how to embed $\bm{\tau}$ into the NN.
 Unlike identical diffusion models, we have an independent time indicator for each element.
 However, common time embedding methods typically embed the scalar time into specific patterns, which cannot be directly applied to non-identical diffusion models.
-Thus, we propose to average the current $\bm{\tau}$ along each dimension, and perform embedding independently.
-We note that this section is specific to the Multi-Antenna OFDM channel reconstruction task, and may serve as a reference for the designs of time embedding modules in other non-identical diffusion tasks.
+Thus, we propose averaging the current $\bm{\tau}$ along each dimension and performing embedding independently.